top of page

 Colombian musician's new album: The Art of Less - Samuel Torres and the Freedom of Three

 There is something almost radical, in today’s maximalist jazz landscape, about choosing less.
 For Samuel Torres—a musician whose résumé stretches from symphonic works to big band arrangements—the decision to strip everything down to three instruments on Trio Libre feels less like an aesthetic experiment than a philosophical pivot.
-After years of expanding outward, he turns inward, reducing his palette to piano, vibraphone, and congas, and asking a deceptively simple questio
+After years of expanding outward, he turns inward, reducing his palette to piano, vibraphone, and congas, and asking a deceptively simple question:

 A Christmas in Song: Jonathan Courant on Nostalgia, Jazz, and the Music That Brings Us Home